digime/digime-sdk-nodejs/guides/authorize.md

 // sourceType - (Optional) Use push to filter out only services that are used for push to provider type.
 Default SourceType is set to pull.
 // sampleData - (Optional) Use for testing flow with sample datasets
 // locale - (Optional) Send prefared locale for authorization client to be used.
 Default is en.
+// includeSampleDataOnlySources - (Optional) Flag to indicate if we should include sample data only sources.
+Default is false.

 const result = await sdk.getAuthorizeUrl({
     contractDetails,